 - Write letters to loved ones or draw pictures to be sent through regular mail.

-- While maintaining a safe social distance, visit with neighbors or play games from the yard or driveway.
+- While maintaining a safe distance, visit with neighbors or play games from the yard or driveway.

 Take advantage of technology

 In times like this, technology is your closest ally.
 Don’t be afraid to experiment with new ways of using technology to keep your children (and yourself) connected to friends and relatives.